phidatahq/phidata/README.md

 <summary><h3>Create a Data Assistant</h3></summary>

-The `DuckDbAgent` can perform data analysis using SQL queries.
+The `DuckDbAssistant` can perform data analysis using SQL queries.

 - Create a file `data_assistant.py` and install duckdb using `pip install duckdb`